customerpayme/apitester/testREADME.md

 ## Registration test

-For the registration test, you will call the 'register()' function which takes the user's email, password, country and state respectively as strings e.g
+For the registration test, you will call the 'register()' function which takes the user's phone number, password, country and state respectively as strings e.g

-myTest.register('user@examplemail.com', 'p@$$w0rd' , 'Nigeria' , 'Imo');
+myTest.register('2349888888888', 'p@$$w0rd' , 'Nigeria' , 'Imo');

 If the user does not already exist, the function returns and logs the string "User registration successful".
 If the user already exists, it returns and logs the string "User already exists".